grissharrisdennis/ticket-booking-application-using-flask-and-vue.js/README.md

 add node modules using
 npm install
-i have'nt uploaded the node modules along with the folder ,above command reads the package.json to install the necessary packages if you need it.)
+i have'nt uploaded the node modules along with the folder ,above command reads the package.json to install the necessary packages if you need it.) install vue-star-rating used in rating the shows by entering below command npm install vue-star-ratings --save

 run server using
 npm run serve